-- Combine the egg whites, cornstarch, salt, sherry, baking powder and baking soda in a medium bowl and stir to combine.
+Combine the egg whites, cornstarch, salt, sherry, baking powder and baking soda in a medium bowl and stir to combine.
 Pour over chicken in a sealable plastic bag and refrigerate for at least 30 minutes.
-Remove the chicken pieces from the bag, shake off the excess liquid, and give them another roll in some cornstarch.
+Remove the chicken pieces from the bag, shake off the excess liquid, and give them another roll in some cornstarch (this will create a thicker coating).

-- Next prepare the chicken (or tofu if using).
-If you prefer a thicker coating, remove the chicken pieces from the baggie and roll them in some extra cornstarch.
-Heat some vegetable or peanut oil on high in a wok, deep fryer, or heavy skillet and carefully lower the chicken into the oil.
+Heat some high-heat, neutral-tasting on high in a wok, deep fryer, or heavy skillet and carefully lower the chicken into the oil.
 Fry until crispy golden brown on all sides.
 Using a slotted spoon, transfer the chicken pieces to paper towels to absorb the oil.